The different pharmaceutical formulations with phospholipids excipients

 Which phospholipid for which application?

 In case natural phospholipids derived from hen egg yolk or soybean are selected, attention should be paid to the minimal quality in phospholipid content, which depends on the administration route.
 For oral and dermal administration, natural phospholipids with at least 45% phosphatidylcholine (PC) can be used, whereas for parenteral use, phospholipid fractions with at least 70% PC are typical.
-For specific injectable, high-tech parenteral products, more expensive, synthetic, and chemically well-defined phospholipids of high purity may be the best choice, whereas for topical and oral administration (and of course other parental applications), cost effective natural phospholipids are preferable, and approved in marked drug products.
+For specific injectable, high-tech parenteral products, more expensive, synthetic, and chemically well-defined phospholipids of high purity may be the best choice, whereas for topical and oral administration (and of course other parental applications), cost effective natural phospholipids are preferable, and approved in marketed drug products.

 The categories of pharmaceutical formulations, which are of interest to study the prevalence of natural and synthetic phospholipids, respectively, are products used for parenteral administration.1) These are mainly liposomes, oil-in-water (o/w) emulsions, mixed micelles for intravenous (i.v.) use and slow release, vaccine vehicles, and drug suspensions for intramuscular (i.m.) and subcutaneous (s.c.) administration.